hongkunyoo/jupyterflow/docs/get-started.md

 # Get Started

-Although using JupyterFlow does not require Kubernetes knowledge, Setting up JupyterFlow requires Kubernetes understandings(YAML, `helm`, `Service`).
+Although using JupyterFlow does not require Kubernetes knowledge, setting up JupyterFlow requires Kubernetes understandings(YAML, `helm`, `Service`).
 If you're familiar with Kubernetes, it will not be too hard.

-> This project only works on Kubernetes.
+> This project only works on JupyterHub deployed on Kubernetes.

 ## Options for setting up JupyterFlow